Peru's Boluarte to request legislative powers from Congress to fight crime | Politics

 Peru's Boluarte to request legislative powers from Congress to fight crime

+Peru's President Dina Boluarte said on Friday she would request legislative powers from Congress for 120 days to fight criminality, while protesters continue to demand that she be kicked out of office. "(These are) measures Peru needs today to face, with more strength and efficiency, delinquency and crime," Boluarte said in a presidential address in Lima.

-Peru's President Dina Boluarte said on Friday she would request legislative powers from Congress for 120 days to fight criminality.
+Peru's President Dina Boluarte said on Friday she would request legislative powers from Congress for 120 days to fight criminality, while protesters continue to demand that she be kicked out of office.

-"(These are) measures Peru needs today to face, with more strength and efficiency, delinquency and crime," Boluarte said during a Presidential address in Lima amid protests demanding her ouster.
+"(These are) measures Peru needs today to face, with more strength and efficiency, delinquency and crime," Boluarte said in a presidential address in Lima.
+Boluarte's Independence Day address from Congress comes as protesters keep up their calls for her to be ousted.
+Boluarte, who succeeded Pedro Castillo after he was removed from office and jailed last December, has faced waves of protests since taking power, in which more than 60 people have died.

+The deadly clashes between demonstrators and security forces have led to more protests and allegations of human rights abuses against Boluarte, who is facing multiple investigations for her actions during the unrest.
+The demonstrations died down after February and have struggled to regain momentum.
+The latest protests have been dubbed "the third takeover of Lima" and are the culmination of people coming from Peru's poorer south to protest in the capital since last week.

+Boluarte has called the renewed protests a "threat against democracy" but apologized to family members of civilians, police and military members killed during her speech on Friday.
+She said the legislative powers she seeks would also be used to combat the effects of the El Nino weather phenomenon that has already caused heavy rains and damage throughout the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)